by Nebula Haze

 Organic Ways to Deal with Common Pests

-- Spinosad – Organic and effective against…
+- Spinosad (not for commercial growers) – Organic and effective against…

 - Insecticidal soaps – Fatty acid salts or insecticidal soaps weaken the outer shell of bugs but are safe for humans and don’t leave much of a residue.
 Many are listed for organic gardening.
 Effective against…